 responsibility of the Director in consultation with the appropriate search committee.
 Faculty

 hiring follows University and Human Resources and Equal Opportunity guidelines.
 When

 permission to hire a new faculty member is received from the College Office, a search committee

 is appointed by the Departmental Chair in consultation with the EC and faculty.

 All tenured and tenure-track faculty are evaluated once a year.
 The Faculty Evaluation

-Plan for the Center for Latin American Studies is attached as Appendix B.
+Plan for the Center for Latin American and Caribbean Studies is attached as Appendix B.

 Pursuant to Article XIV of the University Senate Code and Articles V and VI of the